AGImkeller/scIGD/README.md

 This *[Snakemake](https://snakemake.readthedocs.io/en/stable/)* workflow has been designed to automate and streamline the genotyping process for immune genes, focusing on key targets such as HLAs and KIRs, and enabling allele-specific quantification from single-cell RNA-sequencing (scRNA-seq) data using donor-specific references.

-The workflow is organized into three distinct stages, each addressing specific objectives:
+The workflow is organized into three distinct stages, each addressing specific objectives (Figure 1):

 1. **Demultiplexing multiplexed scRNA-seq datasets:**